isrc-cas/tarsier-slkrv/profile/README.md

-# About HollaLinux
+# The HollaLinux Project

-HollaLinux is an unofficial riscv64 port of[Slackware](http://www.slackware.com) and is one of the [Tarsier Projects](https://github.com/isrc-cas/tarsier-infra).
+HollaLinux is an unofficial riscv64 port of [Slackware](http://www.slackware.com) and is one of the [Tarsier Projects](https://github.com/isrc-cas/tarsier-infra).

 Note that Slackware is a [trademark](http://www.slackware.com/trademark/trademark.php)